onestardao/WFGY/Polaris/experiments/README.md

 If you only make the prompt shorter, you usually lose information, and output quality may drop.

-The key point of Polaris is not aggressive text deletion.
+The key point of Polaris Protocol is not aggressive text deletion.
 It is reorganizing task content into a more stable structure.

 You can think of it like this: